eric-unc/psil/docs/modules/control.md

 ---
 ## exit
-`exit` exits the program with a status code.
+`exit` (N/A) exits the program with a status code.

 Parameters:
 * `code`: (OPTIONAL) (integer) the exit code.
 Defaults is 0.

 ---
 ## fail
-`fail` generates an error, with an optional error message.
+`fail` (`#void`) generates an error, with an optional error message.
 In REPL mode, Psil will just output the error message to standard error, and continue to accept input, while in load mode, Psil will terminate execution of the given script after the error message is printed.

 Parameters:
 * `message`: (OPTIONAL) (string) the error message.

 ---
 ## help
-`help` shares the documentation for a given procedure or constant.
+`help` (`#void`) shares the documentation for a given procedure or constant.

 Parameters:
 * `binding`: (string) the binding.

 ---
 ## if
-`if` returns and evaluates one expression if the given condition is true, and the other if false.
+`if` (any) returns and evaluates one expression if the given condition is true, and the other if false.
 The other expression within will not be evaluated.

 Note `if` is a special form.